 Angel and the gang set out to foil an evil puppet show that is sucking the brain power of all the children who watch.
 During their fight, Angel is turned into a puppet himself and must rely upon his ...

 Five hundred years in the future, a renegade crew aboard a small spacecraft tries to survive as they travel the unknown parts of the galaxy and evade warring factions as well as authority agents out to get them.

 Living among the citizens of the infamous New Mexico city of Roswell are some who are not there by choice.
 They are there to follow a destiny given to them by the members of their dying ...
 See full summary »

 The vampire Angelus, now known as Angel, has a human soul, but committed terrible crimes in the past.
 Seeking forgiveness and trying to redeem himself, he moves from Sunnydale (and a relationship with Buffy Summers, of "Buffy the Vampire Slayer") to Los Angeles, where he helps the downtrodden by thwarting the supernatural creatures that prey on them.
 Written by

 A goof seen in archive footage from Angel: City of... that appears in the opening credits of every episode is when Angel is walking down an alley.
 In a puddle of water you can see his reflection.
+Though originally a mistake, they choose to take it through the whole show, as a symbol of his soul.
 See more »

 136 of 162 people found this review helpful.